AVEVA/CONNECT-data-services-developer-docs/content/communities/community-manage-shared-streams.md

 ## Share streams

 User with permissions to share a data stream within a community can do so from the Sequential Data Store page.
-To share streams with other communities, follow these steps:
+To share streams with other communities:

 1. In the left pane, select **Data Management** > **Sequential Data Store**.